jubishkammily/LabforwardTestDeviceCommunication/README.md

 All the messags are displayed in the respective console.

+## Working Description

-As demonstration first command sent automatically by the driver.
+As a demonstration the first command sent automatically by the driver.
 The command is 'S'.
 This command tells the device to send back the weight.
+The intermediate states will be printed on both console.The data will be converted to ASCII and send to device.
+The device will parse and process and match against the commands in the file.
+If command is recognized then necessary action will start and sth status will be sent back driver in real time.
-The intermediate states will be printed on both console.
+The driver will print the status on the console.
-After finishing this command the driver will as to enter command to the duser
+After finishing this command the driver will ask the user to enter command in the console(command line).

 ###  Driver